kroebuck/werewolf/WerewolfWebApp.md

 - Base killing off votes that WERE cast

 ### Improved game results
+Group players by team at end and nicely display winning team(s) and losing team(s)

 Send clients back info about how many votes each player got and who voted for them.